alexmakeresponsive/web.angular.jsonp.dashboard/readme.md

 ## Description

-Use you social account for authorization on resourse
+Use you social account for authorization on resource

 ## Demo